 ACT Residual Testing

 Southern Adventist University is an on-campus ACT assessment center for enrolled, admitted, or applicant students who are unable to test on a national test date.
 Results from residual testing are reported only to Southern and cannot be transferred to any other institution or agency.
 The ACT is composed of tests in English, Mathematics, Reading, and Science Reasoning.
-For information on upcoming ACT test dates, registration procedures, and study preparation, select ACT on the right menu bar.
+For information on upcoming ACT test dates, registration procedures, and study preparation, select ACT on the left menu bar.

 National Entrance and Certification Tests

 Southern Adventist University is an established non-Saturday National Test Center for the administration of entrance examinations for students applying to graduate and professional schools.
 Applications for tests such as the GRE subject exam, LSAT, and PRAXIS can be obtained at Counseling and Testing Services.
-For information on upcoming test dates, select National Test Programs on the right menu bar.
+For information on upcoming test dates, select National Test Programs on the left menu bar.

 Career and Individual Self-Exploration